gotthardp/lorawan-server/doc/Backends.md

  * *Name* and *Password/Key* for plain authentication
  * *User Certificate* and *Private Key* if SSL authentication is needed

-To include node-specific attributes the topics may include following patterns:
+To include node-specific attributes the published and consumed topic may include following patterns:
+ * `{deveui}` that matches the DevEUI of the node
  * `{devaddr}` that matches the DevAddr of the node
  * `{group}` that matches the node group